amit-chaudhari1/amyth.dev/content/about.md

 ---

-I'm Amit Chaudhari (Amyth), Thank you for checking out my website.
+Amyth, Thank you for checking out my website.

 I'm focused on developer experience, altruism, and being a better Engineer (I try my best).
 The journey of self learning my way from the ground up has been one of the most satisfying experiences in my life.
 Head over to my [LinkedIn](https://www.linkedin.com/in/amyth-dev/)/[Twitter](https://twitter.com/amyth_dev), if you want to connect with me professionally.

-I'm looking for jobs that'd help me solve impactful problems, transform my career, and improve me.
+I'm looking for jobs that'd help me thrive, solve impactful problems, progress my career, and improve me as a human being.

-Here's my [resume](/resume), if you are interested in hiring me.
+Here's my [resume](/resume.pdf), if you are interested in hiring me.

 ---